 Data and Connectivity brings together key assets of the UK data infrastructure by working in partnership with stakeholders from across the four UK nations to organise medical, biological, and social science data on an unprecedented scale.

-The programme works with five partners to deliver streamlined access to a variety of health and administration data via five secure Trusted Research Environments across the four nations:
+The programme works with six partners to deliver streamlined access to a variety of health and administration data via six secure Trusted Research Environments across the four nations:

 - England: Office for National Statistics’ Secure Research Service